-Wild Bill's Coffeeshop, 321 North Hall, is a service learning project in the School of Social Work at the University of Iowa.
-The coffeeshop is operated by adult persons with disabilities, thus providing
+Wild Bill's Coffee Shop is a service learning project in the School of Social Work at the University of Iowa.
+The coffee shop is operated by community members with disabilities, thus providing:

-- practicum opportunities for University Students working with persons with disabilities
+- Opportunities for UI students to gain experience and understanding working with persons with disabilities

-- a service amenity for those who enjoy the food and hospitality of the coffeeshop
+- A service amenity for those who enjoy the food and hospitality

 Mon., Tues., and Thurs., 8:00 a.m. to 8:00 p.m., during the academic year.

 Closed Wed., Fri., Sat., Sun. and for University breaks and holidays.

 We accept about 30 volunteers each semester.
 To volunteer, you need to attend a one-hour training.
 Orientation times are set up at the beginning of each semester.
 Other times as arranged.

 Wild Bill's Coffee Shop's address is 321 North Hall, Iowa City, IA 52242.

 In his book The Unlikely Celebrity, Thomas Walz tells the story of Bill Sackter, a man who spent 44 years in a Minnesota mental institution and emerged to blossom into a most unlikely celebrity.
 Some years after his discharge from Fairibault State Hospital as a result of the movement to deinstitutionalize the mentally ill in the 1960's, Bill enjoyed a serendipitous encounter with a young college student and part-time musician, Barry Morrow.